ShehabAldeenMo/STMicroelectronics-Tasks/8- fdisk/README.md

 ## Description

 The `Fdisk` utility manages disk partitions by providing functionalities to manipulate partition tables.
-This tool supports both MBR and GPT partitioning schemes, allowing users to view, create, delete, and modify disk partitions.
-It operates on raw disk images or real disks and is useful for managing disk space and organizing storage.
+This tool supports both MBR and GPT partitioning schemes, allowing users to view disk partitions.
+It operates on raw disk images or real disks.

 ## Features

-- **Partition Management**: Create, delete, and modify partitions on a disk.
 - **View Partition Tables**: Display the existing partition tables for both MBR and GPT.
-- **Support for MBR and GPT**: Handles both Master Boot Record and GUID Partition Table partitioning schemes.
 - **Partition Information**: Provides detailed information about partitions, such as type, size, and location.

 ## Function Descriptions